 The long-finned eel (tuna) is endemic to New Zealand.
 It is an ancient species with a profound connection to our land and its people.
 It is an iconic and mythical species with an important place in the history and folklore of Māori - with a special traditional role as a spiritual protector of the land, nature and people - as much as the kiwi, kererū, tuatara, Hector's dolphin and the like.

-It is officially categorized by the Department of Conservation as "Declining - At Risk" and yet we are exporting as much as 100 tonnes of them per year as well as allowing recreational fishermen to fish them at will.
-The tuna is one of the largest eel species in the world, certainly the largest fresh water species.
-It was once very common in our rivers; today, it is nearly extinct and yet we continue to plunder it with absolutely no policy of sustainability whatsoever.
+It is categorized by the Department of Conservation as "Declining - At Risk" and yet we are exporting as much as 100 tonnes of them per year as well as allowing recreational fishermen to fish them at will.
+The tuna is one of the largest eel species in the world.
+It was once very common in our waters; today, it is endangered, yet we continue to plunder it.

-The government has done next to nothing in a meaningful way to protect the species, despite prior petitions being presented to them (in 2013).
-When in opposition, Labour and the Greens supported the proposal of this petition (a moratorium on commercial harvesting) yet when they were elected, they did nothing, or very little.
+The government has done little meaningful to protect the species, despite prior petitions being presented to them (in 2013).
+When in opposition, Labour and the Greens supported the proposal of this petition (a moratorium on commercial harvesting) yet when they were elected, little changed.

-But at this rate, reserves like Ngā Manu will be the only place to see them within 10 or 20 years, and then even they will die off and the species will be gone forever - exactly like what happened (almost) to the American bison and the passenger pigeon, both species which were annihilated from billions and billions of individuals to extinction or near extinction by thoughtless greed in the space of a matter of decades.
+At this rate, reserves like Ngā Manu will be the only place to see them, and eventually the species will be gone forever - exactly like what happened (almost) to the American bison and the passenger pigeon, both species which were annihilated from billions of individuals to extinction or near extinction by thoughtless greed in the space of a matter of decades.
 Surely we are better than that - I think most Kiwis would assume that we are, but our history, and current policies and attitudes with respect to this issue, puts those important values in serious question.

 The campaign acknowledges the kaitiaki status of mana whenua/local iwi to best look after tuna.
 Note that a member of the community representing Eel Activists Wairarapa has made a submission to parliament petitioning for the species of tuna to be granted absolute protection, in light of its endangered status.
 Please also consider signing this petition here https://www.parliament.nz/en/pb/petitions/document/PET_113510/petition-of-david-famularo-protect-the-longfin-eeltuna